Set animal: Hieroglyphic representation

 The linguistic use of these hieroglyphs in the Egyptian language is as the determinative for words portraying "items with chaos", example words related to "suffering, violence, perturbation", and also for "violent storms" of the atmosphere, a "tempest".

 According to Egyptologist Richard H. Wilkinson, the first known use of the Set animal was upon the Scorpion Macehead of Scorpion II of Naqada III.
 It was soon thereafter portrayed mounted upon the serekhs of Seth-Peribsen and Khasekhemwy.

-According to some scientists, the Set animal hieroglyph does not actually represent a living animal.
-It is currently not possible to determine from what living creature the hieroglyph derived.
-Some Egyptian texts suggest that Set took the form of a dangerous animal, such as a bull or crocodile.

 Physical characteristics

-The sha is usually depicted as a slender canid, resembling a greyhound or a jackal, with three distinguishing features: a stiff tail, often forked at the end, which stands straight up or at an angle, whether the animal is sitting, standing, or walking; its ears, also held erect, are usually depicted as squarish or triangular, narrowest at the base and widest at the squarish tops; and a long nose, often with a slight downward curve.
+The sha is usually depicted as a slender canid, resembling a greyhound, fennec fox, or a jackal, with three distinguishing features: a stiff tail, often forked at the end, which stands straight up or at an angle, whether the animal is sitting, standing, or walking; its ears, also held erect, are usually depicted as squarish or triangular, narrowest at the base and widest at the squarish tops; and a long nose, often with a slight downward curve.
 It is normally depicted as black, but may also have been reddish.

 The Set animal is usually depicted at rest, either lying down or seated.
 The shape of the head often resembles a giraffe, causing confusion between the two signs.
 The general body shape is that of a canine.